torfason/gitpins/README.md

 Note that the return value of the `gitpin()` function is simply the full path to the local copy of the file.
 You can therefore use `gitpin()` with the original URL wherever you would have used the local path of the resource.
-The exact name of the file is constructed deterministically based on the URL (specifically, the base name is the `digest()` of the URL).
+The exact name of the file is constructed in a deterministic way based on the URL (specifically, the base name is the `digest()` of the URL).

 ``` r
 # Uses a cached copy if a recent one is available (start of the url changed for privacy)